 The Group is exposed to market risk via the trading books of its dealing rooms in Belgium, the Czech Republic, the Slovak Republic and Hungary, as well as via a minor presence in the UK and Asia.
+There are also limited trading activities at the recently acquired UBB in Bulgaria.
 The traditional dealing rooms, with the dealing room in Belgium accounting for the lion's share of the limits and risks, focus on trading in interest rate instruments, while activity on the FX markets has traditionally been limited.
 All dealing rooms focus on providing customer service in money and capital market products and on funding the bank activities.